coder/coder/docs/templates/parameters.md

 }
 ```

-Once it's defined, coder will allow for modifying variables by using CLI and UI forms, but it will not be possible to use legacy parameters.
+Once it's defined, Coder will allow for modifying variables by using
+CLI and UI forms, but it will not be possible to use legacy
+parameters.